 Starting System Components

 The battery is the first place to look when a vehicle has a slow start or no start condition.
 Check the battery posts and make sure the terminals are fastened tightly to the posts.

 Battery: Perform a voltage test using a voltage meter.
 A good battery will have 12.6 volts.
-There are 6 cells in series at 2.1 volts each.
-A specific gravity test is performed with a hydrometer.
+There are six cells in series at 2.1 volts each.
+A hydrometer measures the battery electrolyte's specific gravity.
 A fully charged battery will have a specific gravity of 1.265 at 80° F.

 Battery Cables: Perform voltage drop tests on the starter and ground cables.
 A loose or corroded ground connection between the engine block and battery negative cable will cause a sluggish or no-start condition.

 The starter motor will wear, causing a high current draw.
 Typically the starter motor is removed and replaced.
-Still, internal components like brushes, windings, and bushings may be replaced, and the starter placed back into service.
+Rebuilders replace components like brushes, windings, and bushings before returning the starter to service.